pierre-cm/galbe/docs/reference/configuration.md

 Enables route caching for dynamic routes (see [Router Caching](../concepts/router.md#caching)).
 Default: `false`.

+### router.cacheLimit

+Maximum number of entries kept in the route cache.
+The cache is a bounded LRU: once the limit is reached, the least recently used entries are evicted.
+Default: `1024`.

 ## Config Type Safety

 To enforce type safety in your configuration file, use the `config` helper, which leverages your IDE's IntelliSense: